 Here to Stay

 The Post-Money SAFE is relatively new on the scene.
 Founders and investors, alike, are still getting acquainted with it.
 While a complete understanding of the Post-Money SAFE requires a thorough review of the actual document, it helps to first understand the key elements that bear consideration.
 The Post-Money SAFE will better allow you to accurately track ownership and dilution changes as the fundraising round progresses.
 The Post-Money SAFE also allows more negotiation around pro-rata rights, and is often the SAFE of choice for companies that are confident their next round of fundraising will be for priced equity.
 The Pre-Money SAFE is typically the better option for small, initial financing rounds.
-To learn more and ask questions about Pre and Post-Money SAFEs, join me on April 16th for a webinar where I’ll dive in a bit deeper.
+To learn more and ask questions about Pre and Post-Money SAFEs, join me for a webinar where I’ll dive in a bit deeper.